 Compare PA hospitals side-by-side for heart failure, heart attack, pneumonia, cancer care, stroke, surgical infection prevention, Emergency Room, patient satisfaction (Consumer Assessment) and more.
-Similar info at the CMS HospitalCompare (dates may vary), but this may be easier to use and more than 3 hospitals can be compared at once; 2014-2015 data.
-Pennsylvania Health Care Quality Alliance (PHCQA) now merged with the Health Care Improvement Foundation, includes the PA Hospital Association (HAP), the Blue Cross Plans, the PA Medical Society and others
+Similar info at the CMS HospitalCompare (dates may vary), but this may be easier to use and more than 3 hospitals can be compared at once.
+Easy to compare all hospitals in a county.
+Dates vary from 2014 to 1st quarter 2017, depending on the measure.
+Pennsylvania Health Care Quality Alliance (PHCQA) merged with the Health Care Improvement Foundation in 2015.

 Compare RI hospitals on four types of infections, readmissions, surgical complications, ER waiting time, how many hospital staff get their flu shot, patient satisfaction recommendations and more.
 All 14 hospitals on one page.
 Low ratings (one diamond only) clearly marked.
 These reports from Rhode Island Dept. of Health have really improved over the years.
 Nice work.
 Most data from 2015 and 2016

 Find surgical site infection rates at SC hospitals for colon surgery, hysterectomy (abdominal), hip and knee replacements, and heart bypass (CABG), 2016 data.
-Central line infections in hospital ICUs, c. difficile and MRSA also shown; compare hospitals for one type of infection at a time.
-Provided by state Department of Health (DHEC)
+Central line infections in hospital ICUs, c. difficile and MRSA also shown; compare hospitals for each type of infection.
+Provided by state Department of Health (DHEC), Sept.
+2017

-Compare Utah hospital inpatient quality and ratings for heart attack, congestive heart failure and pneumonia care, 2013-2016 data.
+Compare Utah hospital inpatient quality ratings for heart attack, congestive heart failure and pneumonia care, 2013-2016 data.
+Patient satisfaction and infection ratings use 2016-2017 data.
 These measures are not as extensive, but are similar to what is available through CMS’ HospitalCompare website, and the Joint Commission (TJC).
 May be easier to use this site, due to the side-by-side hospital comparisons.
 Some measures are Medicare-only, and some use all patients (all payer data).
-Shows readmissions Utah Hospital Association
+Shows mortality and readmissions.
+Utah Hospital Association

 Median hospital cost for Utah maternity care in 2011 to 2013 was about $11,000 to $12,000 (vaginal, depending on having an epidural); about $15,000 for Cesarean delivery.
 Compare 2014 prices by hospital name for maternity care (covers mother and baby) for 2014.
 Shows median (middle) price, and the min-max range of costs for hospital care.
 Maternity quality measures are also shown – click on the hospital name to see the full, detailed report.
 Utah HealthScape website is published by Health Insight, a QIO Quality Improvement Organization.